 InsideOUT runs national and regional hui for young people all around New Zealand to come together, connect, have fun, take part in workshops and activities and work together to contribute to making Aotearoa a safer place for all young people.

 Shift is our national hui (gathering) for young people of minority sexes, sexualities and genders!
 Over 100 young people joined us in April for a weekend of making connections, learning about different issues facing the rainbow community, taking part in workshops and activities (talent show!) and gaining new skills and knowledge to help them set up and/or sustain a support group in their schools and communities.
 We want to see a shift in the dominant culture and see Aotearoa New Zealand as a safe place for everyone, regardless of their sex, sexuality or gender.

-This year Shift takes place from April 22nd to 25th at Horouta Marae in Porirua, for young people aged 15-20.
+Shift 2020 will take place from April 17th to 20th at Horouta Marae in Porirua, for young people aged 15-20.
 Subscribe to our newsletter and social media to stay in the loop about when registrations open.
-Head to our Shift website for more info, to apply to come along, or check out the films from our 2018, 2017, 2016 and 2015 hui!
+Head to our Shift website closer to the time for more info, to apply to come along, or check out the films from our 2018, 2017, 2016 and 2015 hui!

 Hui is the Māori word for a gathering and we use it to mean an awesome gathering/queer camp!
 Our hui are usually held on a marae over a few days with awesome guest speakers, workshops, a talent show and all sorts of fun.